 Speleotherapy, also known as cave therapy, was developed in the mid-1800s after Polish salt miners were found to have a lower incidence of pulmonary disease.
 Halotherapy, a more recent development of the concept, is the use of salt air to re-create the cave microclimate for therapeutic use.
 The popularity of these salt rooms is significant and new salt spas are popping up across the United States, with 10 one-hour sessions costing between a few hundred and a few thousand dollars.

 A more recent and portable alternative to salt caves or rooms is a dry ceramic inhaler, with a salt chamber inside.
 This adds salt to the air as the patient breathes in - mimicking the atmosphere and process in speleotherapy and halotherapy.
-Just as the neti pot does for the sinus tract (nose), the Himalayan Crystal Salt Inhaler creates a salt environment in the bronchial tract (lungs) which, according to the Lung Institute, results in anti-bacterial, anti-viral, anti-inflammatory properties, thinning and reducing the build-up of excess mucus and helping to reduce congestion and support ease of breathing.*
+Just as the neti pot does for the sinus tract (nose), the Himalayan Crystal Salt Inhaler creates an anti-bacterial, anti-viral salt environment in the bronchial tract (lungs) which, according to the Lung Institute, may promote the thinning of mucus buildup and helping to reduce congestion and support ease of breathing.*

-Comorbid conditions include obesity, gastroesophageal reflux or heartburn, dysfunctional breathing and mental disorders.
-Runny nose, watery eyes and allergies to foods are now being included as well in most doctors’ protocols.
 Long term use of dry salt inhalation therapy has been suggested when multiple chronic conditions may exist such as allergies and dysfunctional breathing.
 General recommendations are once or twice daily in the morning and evening.
 Duration of inhalation ranges from five to twenty minutes depending on the condition.
 However, because dry salt inhalation does not address the original cause of the respiratory condition, long-term, continued use may be necessary for chronic conditions.
-No contraindications have been observed with current pulmonary, bronchial, or asthma medications.
+No contraindications have been observed with the use of concurrent medications.